 Location: 1180 Mornington Flinders Road, Main Ridge

-Accssibility: Green Olive offers an excellent experience for wheelchair users in both the idnoor and outdoor dining spaces.
-There is also an accesible bathroom and parking area.
+Accessibility: Green Olive offers an excellent experience for wheelchair users in both indoor and outdoor dining spaces.
+There is also an accessible bathroom and parking area.

 Mornington Peninsula Attractions